CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - Read the mapping file using a library such as Jackson to map the file's contents into java beans.
 - Process the mappings in the file in a goal specific way to generate java code using a library such as javapoet to generate the java files.
+- Write the generated class files to a directory specified by the `pom.xml` file.

 The `entities` goal would only need to process the `table` object since it simply generates the relevant Hibernate entities and all of the data required to do so would be defined in the `table`.
 Similarly a `sql-definitions` goal could do the same to generate SQL `CREATE TABLE` and `ALTER TABLE` DDL code that a developer could use as the basis of a Flyway migration file.